cbucholtz19/context-free-glamour/README.md

 ## Interpreter Requirements
 This code interprets a limited set of Python features including:
--Comments
+*Comments
--If/else statements
+*If/else statements
--While/for loops
+*While/for loops
--Variables
+*Variables
--Arithmetic Operators
+*Arithmetic Operators
--Assignment Operators
+*Assignment Operators
--Conditional Statements
+*Conditional Statements
--Limited python built-in functions (print, str, int) -Concatenation
+*Limited python built-in functions (print, str, int) *Concatenation
--Syntax Errors
+*Syntax Errors

 ## How to Use
 To use the interpreter, first navigate to the live code [here](http://pythoninterpreter.s3-website.us-east-2.amazonaws.com/).